- Asthma Home

 Discussion of asthma triggers and how they can make asthma worse.
 Video provides information and action steps to reduce asthma triggers in the home.

-Videos demonstrating proper inhaler use produced by Nationwide Children’s Hospital in Columbus, Ohio and Ann & Robert Lurie Children’s Hospital of Chicago are listed below.
-Both organizations have made available these high-quality videos on YouTube for viewing by asthma patients, families and caregivers.
+Videos demonstrating proper inhaler use produced by National Jewish Health and Ann & Robert Lurie Children’s Hospital of Chicago are listed below.
+Both organizations have made available these high-quality videos for viewing by asthma patients, families and caregivers.

 Ann & Robert H. Lurie Children’s Hospital: